CumulusNetworks/docs/content/cumulus-netq-45/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 Both types of workbenches display a set of cards.
 Default workbenches are public (accessible to all users), whereas custom workbenches are private (viewing is restricted to the user who created them).
 ## Default Workbenches

-The default workbench contains Device Inventory, Switch Inventory, Events, and Validation Summary cards, giving you a high-level view of how your network is operating.
+The default workbench contains Device Inventory, Switch Inventory, Events, and Validation Summary cards, giving you an overview of how your network is operating.

 {{<figure src="/images/netq/default-workbench.png" alt="default netq workbench" width="900">}}